Iniya-15/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. Initialize matrices
+1. Initialize Matrices: Start with a square matrix
-2. Fill in U (upper triangular matrix)
+2. Perform Gaussian Elimination for each columns and rows
-3. Fill in L (lower triangular matrix)
+3. Fill the Lower Triangular Matrix
-4. Repeat for all rows and columns
+4. Finalize the Upper Triangular Matrix
+5. final result is achieved LU=A

 ## Program:
 (i) To find the L and U matrix